zctao/ttHTauTau_MEM_Interface/README.md

 	scram b -j 8

-## Run
+## Usage

-Usage:

 	runMEM <maxevents> <startevents> <input.root> <output.root> config.py

-Input root file is expected to be of the format defined in ttHTauTauAnalysis/ttHtautauAnalyzer/interface/eventNtuple.h
+Input ntuple is expected to be of the format defined in ttHTauTauAnalysis/ttHtautauAnalyzer/interface/eventNtuple.h

-An example input file 'nutple_ttH.root' and a script running on this input file are provided in the test directory.
+An example input file 'nutple_ttH.root' and a script running on this file are provided in the test directory.
 By default, it uses MEM config file 'mem_cfg.py' under python directory and starts from event #0. 'mem_output.root' is the default output file.

-   ./run_mem.sh <maxevents>